ddterm/gnome-shell-extension-ddterm/docs/INSTALL.md

 [Releases](https://github.com/ddterm/gnome-shell-extension-ddterm/releases)
 page.
 You need the file `ddterm@amezin.github.com.shell-extension.zip`.

-Also, the CI system builds a package for every commit:
+Also, the CI system builds a package for every commit.
+Latest package for the `master` branch is published here:

 <https://ddterm.github.io/gnome-shell-extension-ddterm/ddterm@amezin.github.com.shell-extension.zip>

+[!WARNING] If you install the package from the `master` branch, GNOME Shell will not update it automatically when a new version is released.

 ### 1.b) Build from source code